kvrancic/Mutation-Detection-Using-Third-Generation-Sequencing/README.md

 # Mutation Detection Using Third-Generation Sequencing

 ## Project Overview
 This is a university project for a bioinformatics course focused on detecting mutations in DNA sequences using third-generation sequencing data.
 The goal is to map sequencing reads to a reference genome, align them, and identify various types of mutations, including substitutions, insertions, and deletions.
-This project is implemented in C++.
+Then we compare results with output from tools like minimap2 and freebayes.

 ## Installation